cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.6.4 (2019-05-26) =
+* PARAM_ fields for Yandex were broken.
+This bug has been fixed now.

+= 5.6.3 (2019-05-26) =
+* Solved a conflict between Rightpress and the Aelia currency converter

+= 5.6.2 (2019-05-26) =
+* Added UTF8 and html entity checks for Google Product Review feeds data

 = 5.6.1 (2019-05-23) =
 * Added the item_group_id field as an default and required field for the Pinterest template